 d.
 Life Members.
 Life members shall be members of the Association who have rendered outstanding services and shall be approved by the membership, upon recommendation of the Board of Directors, by majority vote during the annual election of officers.
 Life members shall pay no dues.
 Life members shall be identified as either active or associate members based on their qualifications and shall have the privileges and obligations of their membership category.

 e.
 Honorary members.
 Honorary members shall be those individuals, who because of the interest they have evidenced in the activities and aims of the Association, the Association wishes to honor.
 Honorary members shall be approved by the membership, upon recommendation of the Board of Directors, by majority vote during the annual election of officers.
-Honorary members shall pay no dues and shall have all the privileges and obligations of the Association except the right to vote and hold office, or serve as chairperson of committees or liaison to outside organizations.
+Honorary members shall pay no dues and shall have all the privileges and obligations of the Association except the right to vote and hold office or serve as chairperson of committees or liaison to outside organizations.

 f.
 Inactive Members.
 Inactive members shall be those retired individuals who have been active or associate members in good standing and who request this category of membership.
-Inactive members shall pay dues at one-half rate, and shall only be extended the privilege of receiving correspondence and notifications sent by the organization.
+Inactive members shall pay dues at one-half rate and shall only be extended the privilege of receiving correspondence and notifications sent by the organization.

 Section 2.
 Approval.
 All candidates for membership shall submit the prescribed application form properly completed, together with the required fees, and shall furnish any additional information as may be required.
 The Board of Directors shall identify the approved candidate as either active or associate based on the individual's qualifications.